Online Master’s Degree

 • Community arts educator or program coordinator

-• University or college adjunct instructor
+• College or university adjunct instructor

 • Nonprofit education program manager